alec-w/codetest_contactform/README.md

 You will need to use .htaccess or other redirect methods to redirect users into the application as appropriate for your production environment.

-Now point your browser at your production domain to see the site.

 [1]:  https://github.com/excelwebzone/EWZRecaptchaBundle
 [2]:  https://www.google.com/recaptcha/admin